 The first problem addressed with Virtual Reality was “VR sickness” which is caused by the cognitive disconnect of when your senses are perceiving movement but your body is relatively still.
 Some trainers try to lessen this by having students sit in chairs while they are wearing the headsets but this can cause more harm than good when training.

 Bartel further talks about how training in this way could cause bad training scars in that it trains students in practice to not move from the line when they feel the need to use force because they might bump into something or make themselves sick.
-Which is where Augmented Reality Training comes in to combat this.
+This is where Augmented Reality Training comes in to combat this.

-AR allows students to utilize and move around their real environment by having the system insert people or items in order to enhance the real-world space that they are in.
+Augmented Reality Police Training allow students to utilize and move around their real environment by having the system insert people or items in order to enhance the real-world space that they are in.
 This is different from VR because the student’s senses and the body’s movement are less likely to contradict each other, mitigating the sickness that comes with Virtual Reality.